 In Hawaii, players begin the process by attending the Hawaii ODP Sub-Regional Camp, usually held in March.
 Players are then selected in to the State Pool for their age group.
-The State Pool will hold 3 training camps between April and September.
-A Hawaii State Team will be selected for travel to the Region IV ODP Championships in January.
+The State Pool will hold 3 training camps between April and August.
+A Hawaii State Team will be selected for travel to the West Region ODP Championships in January.

 Hawaii ODP Sub-Regional Camp

 The Hawaii ODP Sub-Regional Camp is held on Oahu in March.
 Players should attend the Hawaii ODP Sub-Regional to be considered for Hawaii ODP State Pool.
 Region IV Staff coaches will also base invitations to West Region Camp on the Hawaii ODP Sub-Regional.
 The Hawaii ODP State Pool will be selected by the Region IV Staff after consultation with the Hawaii ODP Staff. ll be conducted by a national, regional and collegiate coaching staff.
 Selection Camp will consist of eight sessions over four days.

 Players are selected from the Hawaii ODP Sub-Regional and invited to the Hawaii State ODP Pool.
 Each age group coach will conduct 3 training camps between April and September.
 If a player was unable to attend the Hawaii ODP Sub-Regional, they may try-out for the State Pool by attending a State Pool Training Camp.